layerswap/project-stork/README.md

 The DON network operates by having its nodes execute a provided JavaScript code.
 To make the interaction between users and the Stork contract more transparent, we have [embedded the JavaScript code](/chainlink-functions/contracts/Stork.sol#L23) inside the smart contract.
 This allows users to easily view the code that will be executed by the DON nodes.

+## Architecture
+TODO; Add diagram

+## Conclusion

+Stork is a promising project that aims to leverage social identity for transacting digital assets.
+While it is not ready for production use, it provides a solid foundation for further development and exploration of the use of Chainlink Functions for on-chain social identity verification.
+The project code can be found on the links provided below.

 ## Run, deploy, and test

 1. [Setup your environment](https://docs.chain.link/chainlink-functions/getting-started#set-up-your-environment)